Skip to main content

 Q. Are scholarships available regardless of financial need?

 Yes.
 Most scholarships are awarded to students based on high academic achievement, athletic ability, or another talent without consideration of need.
-There are scholarships, such as the Michigan Achievement Scholarship, that does include need within the calculation of eligibility.
+There are scholarships, such as the Michigan Achievement Scholarship, that does include a component of need (SAI requirement and must fit within COA) within the calculation of eligibility.

 Q. Are new freshmen eligible for the donor-endowed scholarships listed in the CMU Bulletin?